-I have successfully represented clients in restrictive covenant and trade secret disputes in state and federal courts throughout the country, often in connection with requests for preliminary injunctions or other interim relief.
+I lead the firm’s Non-Compete & Trade Secrets team and have successfully represented clients in restrictive covenant and trade secret disputes in state and federal courts throughout the country, often in connection with requests for preliminary injunctions or other interim relief.
 I also regularly counsel clients to develop procedures to protect their trade secrets and confidential information.

-I am currently representing an international financial services company in several multi-billion-dollar disputes involving residential mortgage-backed securities (RMBS).
-I also have substantial experience representing and defending corporations, as well as their executives and directors, in connection with SEC investigations and litigation, FINRA arbitrations and complex private securities litigation.
+I am currently representing the former chairman and CEO of a major pharmaceutical company in multiple federal court securities fraud class actions as well as a derivative action in the Delaware Chancery Court.
+I represented an international financial services company in several multi-billion-dollar disputes involving residential mortgage-backed securities (RMBS).
+I also have substantial experience representing and defending corporations, as well as their executives and directors, in connection with SEC investigations and litigation and FINRA arbitrations.

 I advise and defend clients regarding ADA Title III compliance matters and disputes, including defending ADA website accessibility claims.
 I have also successfully resolved such claims pre-litigation.

-In 2013, Matt served as a Special Assistant District Attorney for the Middlesex District Attorney’s Office, where he prosecuted a range of criminal matters and tried numerous cases to verdict.
+Matt previously served as a special assistant district attorney for the Middlesex District Attorney’s Office, where he prosecuted a range of criminal matters and tried numerous cases to verdict.

 Rochester Business Journal | December 20, 2019